 Succulents, with their interesting shapes and marvelous textures and colors, are undemanding and easy to grow.
-Here's how to plant them in a driftwood or old log planter:
+Here is how to plant them in a driftwood or old log planter.

 Start with a crack or depression that is somewhat towards the middle of the wood.
 Use a gouge tool to dig it out and make more space for your plants.
-You don't have to dig out very much: succulents don't need a lot of root space.
+You do not have to dig out very much.
+Succulents do not need a lot of root space.

 If the crack goes all the way through the wood, tuck in a piece of screen and secure it with a couple of small nails, tacks, or staples.

-You don't need to leave them room to grow.
+You do not need to leave them room to grow.
 Pack them in there like you are arranging flowers.
 If they make babies, pop them out and repot when things get crowded.
 If they get leggy, snap off the stems and stick the rosettes back in the dirt.
-That's it.
-They don't have strong roots so they are as easy to rearrange as cut flowers.
+That is it.
+They do not have strong roots, so they are as easy to rearrange as cut flowers.

 Subscribe now and be up to date with our latest news and updates.